Temtem-Interactive-Map/Temzone-API/README.md

 npm install
 ```

-You can also use npm install to install a specific package by providing the package name as an argument.
+You can also use `npm install` to install a specific package by providing the package name as an argument.
 For example:

 ```
 npm install hono
 ```

-This will install the hono package and add it to the dependencies section of the [package.json](https://github.com/Temtem-Interactive-Map/Temzone-API/blob/main/package.json) file.
+This will install the `hono` package and add it to the dependencies section of the [package.json](https://github.com/Temtem-Interactive-Map/Temzone-API/blob/main/package.json) file.

-### Scrape the Official Temtem Wiki
+### Scrape data from the Official Temtem Wiki

-To scrape data from the [Official Temtem Wiki](https://temtem.wiki.gg/wiki/Temtem_Wiki), you can run the following command in the project directory:
+To scrape data from the [Official Temtem Wiki](https://temtem.wiki.gg/wiki/Temtem_Wiki), run the following command in the project directory:

 ```
 npm run scraper
 ```

 This command will start the data scraping process and store the scraped data in a local JSON file.
-You can modify the scraping logic by editing the files in the [scraper](https://github.com/Temtem-Interactive-Map/Temzone-API/tree/main/scraper) folder.
+You can modify the scraping logic by editing the files in the [scraper](https://github.com/Temtem-Interactive-Map/Temzone-API/blob/main/scraper) folder.

-The npm run scraper command accepts additional parameters that you can use to customize the data scraping process.
+The `npm run scraper` command accepts additional parameters that you can use to customize the data scraping process.
 For example, if you only want to run a single scraper instead of all of them, you can specify the name of the scraper as a parameter.
 The available scrapers are:

 - `npm run scraper -- types`: This command will scrape the types data.
 - `npm run scraper -- temtem`: This command will scrape the temtem data.